Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 Januari 2025 15.26.09 UTC
+- WIB: Minggu, 26 Januari 2025 16.22.47 UTC
-- WITA: Minggu, 26 Januari 2025 16.26.09 UTC
+- WITA: Minggu, 26 Januari 2025 17.22.47 UTC
-- WIT: Minggu, 26 Januari 2025 17.26.09 UTC
+- WIT: Minggu, 26 Januari 2025 18.22.47 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: motivational
+Kategori: funny